-Based on your roof deck still being in good condition, a new roof underlayment will most probably be laid on the decking.
+If your roof deck is still in good condition, a new roof underlayment will be laid on the decking.
 Underlayment acts as a protective layer against water leakage.
 It’s best to have a fresh underlayment installed as your new roof is going to last you a long time.
 Once the underlayment is laid, then the new roof can be installed.
-An experienced contractor will ensure that your new home re-roofing materials are installed professionally.
+An experienced contractor will install home re-roofing materials professionally.
 They will also have experience in laying different roofing materials.

 Final Inspection and Clean-up

 Once your new roof has been installed, the contracting team will clean up any remaining debris caused by the installation.
-After a thorough cleaning has been conducted, a final roof inspection will be made to ensure that the newly installed roof is up to standard.
-After this stage has been completed, you as the homeowner can rest assured that you and your family will be protected by your new roof for years to come.
+A final roof inspection is made after a thorough cleaning.
+This will ensure that the newly installed roof is up to standard.
+After this stage has been completed, you can rest assured.
+The new roof will protect you and your family for years to come.

 Your Home Re-Roofing Specialists